 Through our mission, we are called to care for creation and be responsible stewards of our resources.
 Through this, we have a teachable moment to make our buildings living laboratories for the best available sustainable technologies and practices.
-Buildings that are sustainable and visioned for the long-term is one way that Gonzaga University expresses care for our common home.

 - All new campus construction as well as large renovation projects will target the U.S. Green Building Council’s LEED Silver standard or equivalent.

 - Paccar Addition - the addition to the Paccar engineering building is gold level LEED certified with the US Green Building Council.

 - Gonzaga integrates green purchasing into architectural designs, final construction documents and into the final construction of all buildings, renovations of property or facilities owned by the university.

 - Only products with the lowest amount of volatile organic compounds (VOCs), highest recycled content, and low or no formaldehyde shall be used in building maintenance.

 - All carpet distributors and/or manufactures of carpet installed at Gonzaga must have a carpet recycling plan approved by Purchasing.

 Dining ServicesLearn more about sustainability in dining operations from our partners ZagDining!